 Great British Sewing Bee Episode 2 – patterns and sewing tips

 We have searched the sewing pattern database to bring you the best selection of patterns inspired by the the second episode of the Great British Sewing bee #gbsb.
 If you haven’t already seen our dedicated Sewing Bee page do take a look, we’ve got loads of exciting things planned for the next few weeks.
-Take a look at what everyone is saying about the first episode in the forum Great British Sewing bee chit-chat.

 If you fancy sewing up one of these pattern beauties for yourself, why not take a look at the list of tips and tutorials from your favourite bloggers and designers at the end of this post to get that perfect finish.